10 Travel "Must-Haves" That You Can Live Without

 Books can make for great entertainment on long flights, but once you’ve finished reading them, you’ll be stuck carrying them around for the rest of your trip.
 This is true even of pocket-sized paperbacks.
 Stick to disposable recyclables — magazines, newspapers, etc., or else leave your paperback behind for someone else to enjoy.

 Guidebooks offer advice and perspective on your destinations, outlining historical facts and famous landmarks in addition to recommending hotels and restaurants.
 These books are convenient, to be sure, but there are also many travel review sites online that offer the same services without the bulkiness of a book.
 Plus, relying on their expertise can often prevent you from discovering the magic of your surroundings yourself.
 So if you’re looking to pack light, avoid bringing a guidebook along — spending your trip with your nose buried in someone else’s experiences is a surefire way to miss your own.
+(See also: 40 Most Useful Travel Websites That Can Save You a Fortune)

 7. A Monster-Sized Camera